Kyle Biggar: Research

 Biggar's research includes many different areas from different fields within molecular biology, biochemistry, and physical biochemistry.
 His main areas of research interest are Oxidative Cell Stress, Functional Proteomics, Bioinformatics, and Molecular Pharmacology.
 He is particularly known for his research in the new field of Non-histone Lysine Methylation and its relation to both functional proteomics and cell stress.

 Professional honours

-Biggar was the 2016 recipient of the John Charles Polanyi Prize for outstanding work in early career research.
+Biggar was the 2016 recipient of the John Charles Polanyi Prize for outstanding work in early career research in peptide therapeutics.